54Hex/Conqueriings/README.md

 Hello there.
-I'm Conqueriings
+I'm Conqueriings.

-I starting coding in 2020, started from learning block based codes like
+I started coding in 2020, started from learning block based codes like
 - Scratch
 - MakeCode (Micro:bit)